bbc/bbcrd_vault_collection/docs/vip_and_https_certificate_management.md

 sophisticated rate limiting or abuse protection.

 You will also need to handle provisioning (and renewal) of HTTPS certificates used by Vault's public HTTPS endpoint.
+(This is not handled by this collection.)

-This collection deliberately ignores all of these problems given the broad problem space and diverse range of solutions available.
+Since appropriate solutions to the above requirements can vary greatly between deployments this collection does not attempt to tackle them.
+However, a possible architecture is suggested below.

 Example architecture based on `ansible-keepalived` and `openstack-ansible-haproxy_server`